2026 ICPA Contest Results

 The Brook Baker Indiana Collegiate Journalist of the Year Award is named in remembrance of the late campus editor of The Trailblazer at Vincennes University.
 Baker was a renaissance journalist who was primarily interested in investigative reporting.
 This award from ICPA honors her memory and recognizes excellence in collegiate journalism in Indiana.

-In 2025, there were two finalists for this honor: Eliana Alzate from DePauw University and Mia Hilkowitz from Indiana University.
-Alzate is the second place recipient and Hilkowitz is the first place recipient.
+In 2026, there were two finalists for this honor: Connor Brownfield from Indiana State University and Jack Forrest from Indiana University.
+Brownfield is the second place recipient and Forrest is the first place recipient.